-Mexicans abroad: Weekend roundup
+Mexicans abroad: Weekend Roundup

 Elsewhere around the globe:

-Hector Moreno, Al Gharafa — The Qatari league is underway, and Moreno has made his debut.
-The center back started and played all 90 minutes in Al Gharafa’s 3-0 win over Shahania on Thursday.
+Hector Moreno, Al Gharafa — On Friday, Moreno started and played all 90 minutes in Al Gharafa’s 0-0 draw.

-Diego Reyes, Free Agent — Fenerbahçe released Reyes on Sunday.
-He is set to make a Liga MX return with Tigres after leaving for Europe back in 2013.

-Juan Gerardo Ramirez Alosno, Roda JC — On Friday, the 21-year-old fullback started and played 66 minutes in Roda’s 2-1 loss against NEC Nijmegen.
+Juan Gerardo Ramirez Alosno, Roda JC — The 21-year-old fullback was left on the bench in Roda’s 1-0 loss.

-Carlos Fierro, San Jose Earthquakes – The 25-year-old is slowly but surely finding himself in San Jose.
-On Saturday, Fierro logged nine minutes in the Quakes’ impressive 3-1 win over the Vancouver Whitecaps.
+Carlos Fierro, San Jose Earthquakes – Matias Almeyda has yet to hand the 25-year-old his first start.
+On Saturday, Fierro played the final nine minutes of San Jose’s convincing 3-0 win over Orlando City.